 Grandparents may seek court-ordered visitation if one or both parents of a child are deceased, divorced, or separated and living apart.
 To grant visitation, the judge must find that:

 The judge must also find by clear and convincing evidence that the child's parents are unfit, or that there are compelling circumstances that overcome the presumption that the parents' decision to deny visitation is in the best interests of the child.
+"Clear and convincing evidence" is a higher standard of proof than the more likely than not standard used in most civil cases (called a "preponderance of the evidence").
+But it doesn't have to be as absolute as the "beyond a reasonable doubt" standard used in criminal law.

 (S.C.
 Code § 63-3-530(A)(33) (2025).)

-In South Carolina, a judge may name a grandparent the "de facto custodian" of their grandchild if there is clear and convincing evidence that the grandparent has been the primary caregiver and financial supporter of the child for:
+In South Carolina, a judge may name a grandparent the "de facto custodian" of their grandchild if there is clear and convincing evidence that the grandparent has recently been the primary caregiver and financial supporter of the child for:

 After being recognized as the de facto custodian, the grandparent can then petition the court for visitation or custody if there is clear and convincing evidence that the child's parents are unfit or other compelling circumstances exist.